dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmHideSPSWithStatusFromMWL:

     :ref:`Hide SPS with Status by MWL SCP(s) <dcmHideSPSWithStatusFromMWL>`",string,"Scheduled Procedure Step Status codes of MWL items which shall not be returned by the MWL SCP.
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: SCHEDULED, ARRIVED, READY, STARTED, DEPARTED, CANCELED, DISCONTINUED or COMPLETED.
+    Enumerated values:

+    SCHEDULED

+    ARRIVED

+    READY

+    STARTED

+    DEPARTED

+    CANCELED

+    DISCONTINUED

+    COMPLETED

     (dcmHideSPSWithStatusFromMWL)"
     "
     .. _dcmHideSPSWithStatusFromMWLRS:

     :ref:`Hide SPS with Status by MWL RS(s) <dcmHideSPSWithStatusFromMWLRS>`",string,"Scheduled Procedure Step Status codes of MWL items which shall not be returned by the MWL RS.
 May be overwritten by configured values for particular Archive Network AEs.

-Enumerated values: SCHEDULED, ARRIVED, READY, STARTED, DEPARTED, CANCELED, DISCONTINUED or COMPLETED.
+    Enumerated values:

+    SCHEDULED

+    ARRIVED

+    READY

+    STARTED

+    DEPARTED

+    CANCELED

+    DISCONTINUED

+    COMPLETED

     (dcmHideSPSWithStatusFromMWLRS)"
     "
     .. _dcmEncodeAsJSONNumber:

     :ref:`Encode as JSON Number(s) <dcmEncodeAsJSONNumber>`",string,"VR encoded as JSON Number.
 If not listed, IS, DS, SV and UV values are encoded as JSON Strings.
 May be supplemented by configured values for particular Archive Network AEs.

-Enumerated values: DS, IS, SV or UV.
+    Enumerated values:

+    DS

+    IS

+    SV

+    UV

     (dcmEncodeAsJSONNumber)"
     "